Mexico City Texcoco Airport: Facilities

 The facilities at NAIM were planned to be completed in several stages.
-By October 20, 2020, the airport was expected to have one main terminal of 743,000 m2 and three independent runways, which would yield a capacity for 68 million passengers annually.
+By 20 October 2020, the airport was expected to have one main terminal of 743,000 m2 and three independent runways, which would yield a capacity for 68 million passengers annually.
 By 2065, the airport was expected to host six runways, an additional main terminal, and two satellite terminals, giving it a capacity for 125 million passengers.
 This would have made NAIM the second largest airport in the world.

 The construction plan for the airport was developed by the global engineering and consultancy company Arup Group Limited.
-The architectural project was to be designed in collaboration by Norman Foster who worked on Beijing Capital International Airport and Hong Kong International Airport, and Mexican architect Fernando Romero, who worked on the Soumaya Museum.
+The architectural project was to be designed in collaboration by Norman Foster, who worked on Beijing Capital International Airport and Hong Kong International Airport, and Mexican architect Fernando Romero, who worked on the Soumaya Museum.

 Terminal design

+The entrance to the terminal was to feature a garden of cacti and symbols of the eagle and snake, part of the national symbol pictured on the country's Coat of Arms and flag.

 The main terminal was to be constructed in an X shape, which is considered an efficient way to extend the number of gates, and is used in many other airports.
 The X shape is also thought to be symbolic of the country's name, "México".

 According to the architects, the terminal was to be built in the style of Mexican architecture and was to be much larger than typical terminals, with a maximum internal span in excess of 170 m.
 The roof was to be made of a lightweight membrane-like material.
 The whole terminal was to be constructed using pre-fabricated segments.